petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-8-headless-apis/working-with-the-headless-platform.md

 ## Additional Resources

-See our documentation to learn more about Liferay's headless APIs:
+See official documentation to learn more about Liferay's headless framework:

 * [Headless Delivery](https://learn.liferay.com/w/dxp/headless-delivery)
 * [Using Liferay as a Headless Platform](https://learn.liferay.com/w/dxp/headless-delivery/using-liferay-as-a-headless-platform)